 Cottonwood leaf buds contain anti-inflammatory and fever reducing salicylates and anti-microbial constituents.
 For a hot dry cough with a lot of hacking but little relief plus feverishness, balm of gilead resin works well to cool the lungs and expectorate the mucous.
 With the winds we’ve had, I’ve found a plethora of fallen cottonwood branches.
 Pick the sticky resinous buds off the branches.
 No further preparation is necessary.
 You’ll need about a half cup of the buds.

 Ginger is warming and helps to alleviate the “elephant on the chest” feeling and assists cottonwood buds to remove mucous from the lungs and sinuses.
 Take about a 2 inch chunk and shred, peel and all.

 Fill a pint jar with all your botanicals.
 Fill half the jar with either brandy or apple cider vinegar.
 Top off to the lower rim with honey.
 Brand and honey make an elixir, apple cider vinegar and honey make an oxymel.
-Tightly cover purchasesildenafil the jar and put it on a dish as there may be some leakage.
-Let steep for a month and strain.
+Tightly cover the jar and put it on a dish as there may be some leakage.
+Let steep for 2 weeks to a month, and strain.
 A quarter to half teaspoon in a cup of warm water is all that is needed to provide incredible relief.
-As it takes a month to steep, you might want to get on this right away!
+As it takes some time to steep, you might want to get on this right away!
 You, your family, and your friends will be very happy when you provide them with herbal medicine that works well!

 As always, I wish you happy harvesting and medicine making.
 Ich liebe dich!
 Until next time, I leave you Wild About Plants!Share